supertuxkart/stk-code/README.md

 ## Hardware Requirements
 To run SuperTuxKart, make sure that your computer's specifications are equal or higher than the following specifications:

-* A graphics card capable of 3D rendering - NVIDIA GeForce 8 series and newer (GeForce 8100 or newer), AMD/ATI Radeon HD 4000 series and newer, Intel HD Graphics 3000 and newer.
+* A graphics card capable of 3D rendering - NVIDIA GeForce 400 series and newer (GeForce GT 430 or newer), AMD/ATI Radeon HD 5000 series and newer, Intel HD Graphics 3000 and newer.
 OpenGL >= 3.3
 * You should have a CPU that's running at 1 GHz or faster.
-* You'll need at least 512 MB of free VRAM (video memory).
+* Minimum system memory: 2 GB
 * Minimum disk space: 800 MB
 * Ideally, you'll want a joystick with at least 6 buttons.